Ripple is one of the most popular cryptocurrencies in the market. It currently stands in third place, after Bitcoin and Ethereum.

 Ripple was released in 2012 by Ripple Labs Inc. with just one thing in mind — to provide one frictionless experience to send money globally using the power of blockchain.

 So, Ripple is different from both Bitcoin and Ethereum.
 While Bitcoin is just a digital currency, Ethereum is a platform for developing smart contracts.
 Ripple, however, is a new payment infrastructure targeted towards international financial transactions.

 XRP creation and circulation is another exceptional aspect that you should be aware of.
 When it comes to the majority of cryptocurrencies, new coins are created via the process called “mining".
 Well, that’s not the case with Ripple coin.
 All 100 billion XRP were created right when Ripple started.

 What’s even more surprising is that Ripple labs hold about 55 billion XRPs itself.
 Needless to say, this is quite an unusual situation as the focus is usually on decentralization. and

 So, now that you know what is Ripple, let’s find out what its main purpose is.

 What Does Ripple Coin Aim to Achieve?

-International payment transfers suffer from two major problems:
+International payment transfers experience two major issues:

 1. They’re expensive